PPE certification Frequently Asked Questions

 Further information is available in the article “Ensuring compliance of CE-marked products”

-‘Simple Design’ PPE is a product which claims to provide protection against only minimal risks, with effects that are gradual and can be safely identified by the user in good time.
+‘Category I’ PPE is a product which claims to provide protection against only minimal risks, with effects that are gradual and can be safely identified by the user in good time.
 This category of PPE can be ‘self-certified’, and the services of a Notified Body are not required.
-Where possible, however, it is recommended that you have some testing carried out by an independent test centre to provide documentary evidence which can be used to support any claims you make about the product within the scope of Directive (89/686/EEC).
-Examples of simple PPE include washing-up gloves and sunglasses.
+Where possible, however, it is recommended that you have some testing carried out by an independent test centre to provide documentary evidence which can be used to support any claims you make about the product within the scope of Regulation (EU) 2016/425.
+Examples of Category I PPE include washing-up gloves and sunglasses.

-‘Intermediate Design’ PPE claims to provide protection against risks of severe injury.
+‘Category II’ PPE claims to provide protection against risks of severe injury.
 The design of the prototype and associated documentation of these items of PPE must be certified by a Notified Body.
 This is the end of the Notified Body official remit but SATRA would recommend purchasers include some form of ongoing production assessment.
-Examples of intermediate products include mechanical risk PPE such as most types of safety footwear.
+Examples of Category II products include mechanical risk PPE such as most types of safety footwear.

-‘Complex Design PPE is an item which claims to provide protection against risks of mortal danger, or dangers that may seriously and irreversibly harm the user’s health.
+‘Category III’ PPE is an item which claims to provide protection against risks of mortal danger, or dangers that may seriously and irreversibly harm the user’s health.
 The design of the prototype and associated documentation of such items of PPE must be certified by a Notified Body.
-In addition, a Notified Body must also be involved with assessment of subsequent production, either by product testing or assessment of the manufacturing quality system.
+In addition, a Notified Body must also be involved with assessment of subsequent production, either by product testing or assessment of the manufacturing quality system (Modules C2 or D of the Regulation).
 However, purchasers may wish SATRA to carry out additional verification on their own specific batches.
-Examples of complex-design PPE include footwear offering chemical, severe thermal and high voltage protection.
+Examples of Category III PPE include footwear offering chainsaw cut, chemical, severe thermal and high voltage protection.